House on Haunted Hill (1999 film): Marketing

-In keeping with the spirit of William Castle's tradition of releasing each of his films with a marketing gimmick, Warner Bros. and Dark Castle supplied movie theatres with scratch-off tickets that would be given to moviegoers.
-The scratch-off ticket would give each patron a chance to win money, like the characters in the film.
-The cash prizes totaled $1 million, including movie rentals from Blockbuster.
+In keeping with William Castle's tradition of releasing each of his films with a prominent marketing gimmick, Warner Bros. and Dark Castle supplied movie theaters with scratch-off tickets that would be given to moviegoers.
+The scratch-off tickets gave each patron a chance to win a cash prize, like the characters in the film.
+The cash prizes totaled $1 million, including movie rental vouchers from Blockbuster.
+Additionally, the film's official website featured an Adobe Flash game titled Escape from House on Haunted Hill, in which players attempt to escape the Vannacutt Institute while being pursued by the ghost of Dr. Vannacutt.

 Dark Castle had originally intended to release each of their films with a gimmick much like Castle had done.
-They had considered releasing the remake Thirteen Ghosts in 3-D with special glasses similar to the ones used by the characters in the film.
+The studio considered releasing their subsequent remake of Thirteen Ghosts (2001) in 3-D with special glasses similar to the ones used by the characters in the film.
 These plans were scrapped and House on Haunted Hill remains the only film released with a special marketing gimmick.

+Theatrical run

-The film premiered in Los Angeles on October 27, 1999, at the Mann Village Theater.
+House on Haunted Hill premiered in Los Angeles on October 27, 1999, at the Mann Village Theater.
 Janssen, Kattan, Larter and Wilson were in attendance with director Malone, as well as producers Silver and Adler.
+The film was given a wide theatrical release in North America two days later, on October 29, 1999, opening on 2,710 screens.